semify-eda/waveform-generator/README.md

 # Introduction

-The generic Waveform Generator is split up into three parts:
+The Waveform Generator is split up into three parts:

 - Stimuli
 - Interconnect
-- Driver
+- Drivers

 Currently the following components are available:

-- wfg_core
+- `wfg_core`
-- wfg_stim_sine
+- `wfg_stim_sine`
-- wfg_drive_spi
+- `wfg_drive_spi`

 # Prerequisites

-You will need Python3+ and pip.
+For this project you will need Python3+ and pip.

-For the generation of the templates install `jinja2`:
+For the generation of the register files based on templates install `jinja2`:

     pip3 install jinja2

 The testbench environment for the unit-tests uses `cocotb`.
 To install it together with the bus interfaces, run:

     pip3 install cocotb
-    pip3 install cocotbext-wishbone
     pip3 install cocotbext-axi
     pip3 install cocotbext-spi
+    pip3 install cocotbext-wishbone

-To plot the values during functional verification install `matplotlib`:
+To plot the values during functional verification install the following modules:

-	pip3 install matplotlib
 	pip3 install scipy
 	pip3 install numpy
+	pip3 install matplotlib

-To have more information on assertion fails you can optionally install `pytest`:
+To get more information on assertion fails you can optionally install `pytest`:

 	pip3 install pytest

-# LiteX

-To automatically generate documentation about the SoC, install:

-	pip3 install sphinx sphinxcontrib-wavedrom

-To trace the simulation using `--trace` you need to install:

-    pip3 install pyvcd

 # Simulation